supervisely-ecosystem/render-video-from-images/README.md

 ## Overview

 Application creates video from [Supervisely](https://app.supervise.ly) images in the given dataset.
-You can choose number of images per second for creating a video, labl opacity and thickness of label borders to display images labels on video frames.
+You can choose number of images per second for creating a video, label opacity and thickness of label borders to display images labels on video frames.
 Every image in the given dataset must be the same size.
-If one of the images is different from the others, video creating will crash.
-If images size in dataset are different, you can use [resize-images](https://app.supervise.ly/ecosystem/apps/resize-images) application to resize images to the same size.
+If one of the images is different from the others, video creating will crash, you can use [`Resize images`](https://app.supervise.ly/ecosystem/apps/resize-images) application to resize images to the same size.

 **Example:**